MSC and the MSC Group

 Holland became a very important hub for the Northern European cruises of MSC, that were offered when more ships could be used.
 Amsterdam is one of the most important cruiseports in this part of the continent, but they have a slight problem because the city is situated around 25 kilometers inland.
 This is due to the fact that when Amsterdam had its golden age in the 17th century, the city was situated on an inlet of the inland sea Zuiderzee.
 With all Dutch water engineering works to stop the country from flooding, the inland sea was dammed off and Amsterdam was instead given access to the Northsea directly via the Northsea Canal.
 This was a very good connection, but in modern times, time is money and it costs ships around three extra hours to pass the locks at IJmuiden and then sail on to Amsterdam.
 Of course, they also have to get back to sea so another three hours are 'wasted'.
 MSC really wanted to use Amsterdam as a main hub, but this extra lost time was a big problem for them.
 In recent years, the port of IJmuiden, that is part of the Amsterdam Harbour Company too, is filling in the gap and a terminal was constructed in the first years of the new millennium.
 But the space here is rather small, so when a new dock was built on the former beach, it was decided to dock larger cruiseships here.
 Only problem was, there was no terminal.
 Talks between the Port Of Amsterdam and MSC resulted in MSC promising a large amount of sailings from The Netherlands, when a new terminal was built in the new dock of IJmuiden.
 Within six months during the winter of 2011/2012, the terminal was built to the specifications MSC gave.
 Nothing more, nothing less.
 During 2012, MSC ships docked around 35 times at the new terminal, sailing cruises within Northern Europe and down to Spain from here.
 The terminal is also used for other companies, Saga Holidays, Holland America Line and Pullmantur Cruises for example.
-Because of the recent growth of sailings from the terminal, the community of Velsen decided to enlarge the terminal by 100% and double the passenger capacity.

 MSC is truly a very large operator nowadays, achieved in just over a decade.
 They are now soon to become the thirth largest cruiseline in the world, after Carnival and Royal Caribbean of course.
 Even the ships are getting larger themselves.
 Throughout 2014 and 2015, the four ships of the Lirica-class were lenghtened and updated.
 Next to this so-called 'Renaissance' lenghtening project, in march of 2014 the announcement also came that MSC ordered at least two 167.000-ton cruiseliners from the STX France wharf at St.-Nazaire.
 Also an option for two more ships of this class was signed.
 This class of ships is the thirth largest class ever ordered, after Royal Caribbean's Oasis-class and Quantum-class.
 Just a few months later, MSC also announced an order placed with Fincantieri for the building of three 154.000-ton cruiseliners, that will have a totally revolutionairy design.
 They will be based on Fincantieri's Milla-project and recieve a midships funnel, a wide promenadedeck free of lifeboats and a superstructure that will be smaller to the aft and bow of the ship.
 The ships promenade will be a little like the boardwalk that was introduced by Norwegian Cruise Line on the Norwegian Breakaway-class, and give access to restaurants and shops along the way.
-Then, in april of 2016 and even before any of those seven newly ordered ships entered service, MSC again made a jawdropping announcement when they signed a letter of intent with the STX France yards at Saint-Nazaire for four more cruiseliners, this time they stated that these LNG-powered ships will be well over 200.000 tons and come close or maybe surpass the Oasis Of The Seas and her sisters.
-With now eleven ships in the pipeline, it can be said that it is the first time ever that a single company has this many orders placed for introduction in the coming decade and MSC will at least more then double their capacity in just three years time between 2017 and 2020.
-At the end of 2017, the company had an industries first as at the same time four ships were under construction.
+Then, in april of 2016 and even before any of those seven newly ordered ships entered service, MSC again made a jawdropping announcement when they signed a letter of intent with the STX France yards at Saint-Nazaire for four more cruiseliners, this time they stated that these LNG-powered ships will be well over 200.000 tons and come close to the Oasis Of The Seas and her sisters.
+With now eleven ships in the pipeline, it was the first time ever that a single company has this many orders placed for introduction in just one decade and MSC will at least more then double their capacity in just three years time between 2017 and 2020.
+At the end of 2017, the company had another industries first as at the same time four ships were under construction.
 MSC Seaside and MSC Seaview at Fincantieri and MSC Bellissima and MSC Grandiosa at STX France.

 MSC Magnifica leaving Lison, Portugal at the 13th of october in 2017.